nwolfey21/kinectApps/README.md

 - Press **ESC** to quit

 **Game Features**:
-- **Space Background**: Dark blue-purple background with randomly generated stars
+- **Mixed Reality**: Gold rings overlaid on live Kinect color video feed - see yourself and your environment in real-time
-- **Gold Rings**: Animated rings with pulsing and sparkle effects
+- **Gold Rings**: Animated rings with pulsing and sparkle effects that appear to float in your space
-- **Body Shadow**: Real-time skeleton shadow tracking your movements
+- **Body Shadow**: Real-time skeleton shadow tracking your movements overlaid on the video
 - **Collision Detection**: Rings disappear when your hand gets within touch distance
 - **Timer**: Tracks your completion time (MM:SS.CS format)
 - **Score Display**: Shows current score (collected/total rings)
 - **Auto-Reset**: Game automatically resets after countdown for continuous play
-- **Smart Placement**: Rings are spaced to avoid overlap and placed away from screen edges
+- **Smart Placement**: Rings are spaced to avoid overlap and placed away from screen edges for better accessibility

 **Note**: Move your hands in front of the Kinect sensor to collect the gold rings.
+You'll see yourself and your environment on screen with rings overlaid in mixed reality.
 Your body shadow will follow your movements in real-time.
 Touch rings with either hand to collect them.
-The game tracks your best time and automatically starts a new round after you complete all rings.
+The game tracks your completion time and automatically starts a new round after you complete all rings.

 ## Dependencies